 And that’s how we need to cultivate our urban policy, how we need to doggedly foster our mycorrhizal networks, our relationship between buildings and streets—the complex ecosystem that constitutes our public realm.
 This is our shared forest, the surroundings that form our habitat, the one we work on and work with, the one we make and frequently break.
 Maybe someday we’ll dream the peasant’s dream, the dream of a harvest moon, when cooperative roots push up and nourish the earth, and ripen into gorgeous fruits and crops.
 Over eons, through symbiosis and coevolution, our natural forests have grown tall.
 They were once small, puny, yet developed over time into a collective form of life that is mighty and magnanimous.
 Could we imagine our urban history rising to such luminous heights?

-One thing is for sure: No peasant ever dreamt of towering office space.
+One thing is certain: No peasant ever dreamt of towering office space.